codecrafters-io/build-your-own-redis/stage_descriptions/auth-07-hz3.md

 ### Setting user password

 The `ACL SETUSER` command can also be used to modify a user's properties.
 The `>` rule can be used with this command to add a new password for a user.
 If the user does not exist, the specified user will be created with the specified password.
-If the user already exists, the password will be added to the list of passwords for that user.
+If the user already exists, the password will be added to the password array for that user.

 Redis does not store the raw password specified in the `ACL SETUSER` command.
 Instead, it stores the [SHA-256](https://blog.boot.dev/cryptography/how-sha-2-works-step-by-step-sha-256/) hash of the password.
 While validating the password during authentication, the SHA-256 hash of the input password is calculated and matched against the stored list of SHA-256 password hashes.
 This is done because storing raw passwords is a security vulnerability.